Racing the COVID-19 Wave, U.S. Task Force Works to Bring Thousands More Americans Home

 Brownlee’s main concern now: a second wave of the returnees, spooked by the next wave of the pandemic that the World Health Organization has warned could strike the developing world.
 The State Department doesn’t have an automatic line to every U.S. citizen living overseas.
 Since March, some 200,000 Americans have signed up for the State Department Smart Traveler Enrollment Program that provides them information about what’s to come.
 Two million Americans were already registered, but that’s just a fraction of the nine million Americans the State Department estimates live overseas.

 Brownlee is blunt with his advice to those who have decided to stay: think about where you are, and if you have the funds to last if the country shuts down travel, and your paycheck stops.
 Think about whether you could get medical treatment if you contract the virus, or if you could get treatment if you have another illness.
-Do you have a home in the continental United States where you could ride out the coming storm, or as he likens it, the “tsunami that’s roaring toward the beach” following the earthquake that is COVID 19?
+Do you have a home in the continental United States where you could ride out the coming storm, or as he likens it, the “tsunami that’s roaring toward the beach” following the earthquake that is COVID-19?

 Don’t expect the U.S. embassy or consulate near you to tell you what to do.
 “We generally don’t tell people now is the time to get out of that country… We encourage people to assess their own situation,” Brownlee says.
 But he says, “If you choose to remain overseas, you should be prepared to remain where you are for the foreseeable future.”